khulnasoft/integrations-core/gke/README.md

 #### Standard

-Deploy a [containerized version of the Datadog Agent][7] on your Kubernetes cluster.
-See [Install the Datadog Agent on Kubernetes][8].
+Deploy a [containerized version of the Khulnasoft Agent][7] on your Kubernetes cluster.
+See [Install the Khulnasoft Agent on Kubernetes][8].

 <!-- xxz tab xxx -->
 <!-- xxx tab "Autopilot" xxx -->